1. Public budgeting and accounting

-- List the stages of budget cycle and the activities associated with each
+- List the stages of a budget cycle and activities involved

-- Discuss various techniques associated with forecasting and estimating budget revenues
+- Discuss techniques associated with forecasting budget amounts

 - Identify the purpose of a purchasing management system

-- Understand the advantages and disadvantages of purchasing pools
+- Understand the advantages and disadvantages of purchasing through contracts of other agencies

 Supervisor for Project Accounting and Payables, Payroll, and Financial Management and Reporting; Office of Finance, Iowa Department of Transportation